thanif/CPL/README.md

 # Code

 Each model has been trained on the CVGL Camera Calibration Dataset while Tsinghua-Daimler Dataset has been used only for testing.
-Each folder contains 2 ipython notebooks, one for FAST-LUMS Dataset while the other for Tsinghua-Daimler Dataset.
+Each folder contains 2 ipython notebooks, one for CVGL Dataset while the other for Tsinghua-Daimler Dataset.

 # Weights and Logs